21st Century training for the 21st century needs

-The NEETS programme is relatively new and offers education in an innovative and engaging pedagogy.
-In line with Learn to Live’s Project-based learning (PBL) approach, it adopts the same platform to develop work readiness for youth at risk that have not completed their basic education.
+The NEETs programme offers education in innovative and engaging pedagogy.
+In line with Learn to Live’s Project-based-learning approach, it adopts the same platform to develop work readiness for youth at risk that have not completed their basic education.

-This programme will lead, in time, to a Further Education and Training Certificate in Generic Management.
-The emphasis is on the design and facilitation of high quality learning experiences that are relevant to learners in today’s rapidly changing technology-driven world.
+The emphasis is on the design and facilitation of high-quality learning experiences that are relevant to learners in today’s rapidly changing technology-driven world.

-The NEETS beneficiaries (who are aged 18 to 26) are recruited from specific disadvantaged communities within the greater Cape Town area in order to create a critical mass tipping point of social change within the beneficiaries’ communities.
+The NEETS beneficiaries are recruited from specific disadvantaged communities within the greater Cape Town area to create a tipping point of social change within the beneficiaries’ communities.

-Module 2 – 16-week Internship in Social Enterprises (16 weeks)
+Module 2 – Internship in Social Enterprises (6 weeks)

-Learning takes place within a partner organisation of choice, developing organisational and work literacy skills, with biweekly visits to the SIYP premises.
-SIYP partners of preference are largely located in three industries: Hospitality; Food & Beverage and Wholesale/Retail.
-Within reason learners will have the option to do their learnerships/internship in one of these industries.
+Workplace learning takes place within a partner organisation of choice, developing organisational and work literacy skills.
+SIYP partners with various entrepreneur skill-driven industries: Insurance; Food & Beverage and Wholesale/Retail.
+Within reason, students will have the option to do their learnerships/internship in one of these industries.